plomino/Plomino/ROBOTTEST.md

 docker-compose -f docker-compose.test.yml -p grid run --rm --name "plominotest" -v $PWD/src/Products/CMFPlomino/tests/:/plone/instance/src/Products/CMFPlomino/tests -v $PWD/test:/plone/instance/parts/test  plominotest bin/test --all -t "Scenario I can add a validation rule to a field"
 ```

-### D. Run only robot tests
+### D. Run using robot-server (faster to debug tests)

-Firstly, you need start robot-server
+Firstly, you need start robot-server (this will take some time)

 ```
 docker-compose -f docker-compose.test.yml -p grid up -d robot-server
 ```

+#TODO should be able to use docker logs to see when its ready, or have some other test. ```docker-compose -f docker-compose.test.yml -p grid logs -f robot-server``` should work but doesn't

 and then you got two options to run the tests: